Creating and Placing Sketchup Buildings into Flight Simulator

 Since Sketchup is dramatically easier to use than either GMAX or FSDS, this brings up the possibility of many more people being able to add custom buildings to their airport scenery.
 This can only be good. :)

 First, check out the first few SketchUp video tutorials here, to get an idea how easy it is to create an object.
-You can also click on the large blue Download button to download the Sketchup program.
+You can also download the Sketchup program.
 It's free - you don't need the Sketchup Pro payware program for what we are going to do.
 As you continue using Sketchup, keep using these tutorials to expand your abilities - they are very useful!

 Basically, you draw a 2D shape, then drag it upwards to create the 3D box.
 Now draw sub areas on your box, and drag them outward.
 If you have ever used GMAX this is equivalent to the Extrude Polygons feature, but here it is quick and easy - draw the shape and drag it out.

 After getting the building the shape you want you next texture it, using either custom textures you have made (like people using GMAX, etc.) or you can use some textures included in Sketchup.
-You must be careful, though - most of these are not "square" (i.e. 256 x 256 pixels), which is required in FS.
-So you probably want to make your own special FS versions of these textures..
-For example, if the image is 256 x 183, resize it to 256 x 256.
-This can be done later when you create your final FS textures.
+You must be careful, though - most of these are not in "powers of 2" (i.e. 256 x 128 pixels), which is required in FS.
+This conversion can be done later in ModelConverterX.

 Here GMAX has an advantage over Sketchup, since the texturing process in GMAX is more flexible.
 Of course, you can load your Sketchup building into GMAX using the MCX .3DS export feature and texture it there if you prefer.
 But texturing in Sketchup isn't that bad, and since I've only spent a few hours using it there may be a much better way (wouldn't surprise me).

-So what I have done here is create a simple building in Sketchup:
+So what I have done for this tutorial is to create a simple building in Sketchup:

 1. I first selected the Rectangle Tool (brown square) and created a rectangle on the "ground" the size and shape of my building.
 Immediately after drawing the rectangle, type in the size you want the base of the building to be (in this case I typed in 120',30' ENTER to make a 120 x 30 foot building).
 Then using the Push/Pull Tool I dragged it up to the height of the main building.
 Again, immediately after you pull up the rectangle, type in the height you want (in this case I typed 30' ENTER).